2.3 Powers to intervene

 The Secretary of State for Scotland (a UK Government Cabinet Minister representing the interests of Scotland) can, in certain circumstances, intervene if a Bill of the Scottish Parliament fails to meet one of the following conditions (Section 35 Scotland Act 1998 (as amended)).
 Where there are reasonable grounds (note reasonable is not defined) to believe that:

 - the Bill is incompatible with the UK’s international obligations or interests

 - in the interests of defence or national security

 - it would have an adverse effect on the laws relating to reserved matters.

-If one of these conditions exists, then the Secretary of State can make an order prohibiting the Bill from going for Royal Assent.
+If one of these conditions exists, then the Secretary of State for Scotland can make an order prohibiting the Bill from going for Royal Assent.

 Section 35 contains the words ‘reasonable grounds’ and in the ‘interests of defence or national security’.
 They are not defined and are not uncommon in legislation.
 Such terms are criticised by some as being too vague but supported by others in covering situations that have yet to be determined.

 Box 3 Section 35 Scotland Act 1998 (as amended)